core-wg/core-target-attr/draft-ietf-core-target-attr.md

 The Constrained RESTful Environments (CoRE) specifications apply Web technologies to constrained environments.
-One important such technology is Web Linking {{-linking}}, which CoRE uses as the basis for a number of discovery protocols, such as the Link Format {{-link-format}} in CoAP's Resource Discovery Protocol ({{Section 7.2 of -coap}}) and the Resource Directory {{-rd}}.
+One important such technology is Web Linking {{-linking}}, which CoRE specifications use as the basis for a number of discovery protocols, such as the Link Format {{-link-format}} in CoAP's Resource Discovery Protocol ({{Section 7.2 of -coap}}) and the Resource Directory {{-rd}}.